Category: Travel Info

 Who Should Not Rent a Scooter?

 Avoid renting a scooter in Cozumel if your not experienced and confident.
 You need to be able to adapt to the pace of the island which isn’t very fast but during busy times of you questions your abilities it can be dangerous.
-If you want to learn more read a completely guide renting scooters in Cozumel.
 If you’re not used to driving in unfamiliar territory, riding on 2 wheels, and don’t have the confidence.

 Add to that the fact that cozumel has a high number of road accidents (many of which involve tourists – especially intoxicated ones – on scooters), and it’s best to leave the driving to the pros.
 Consider hiring a driver or taking a taxi to get to us for your exciting parasailing adventure instead.
 Save the scootering for when you’re back home.